 The formula packaging will clearly state how many scoops you need to make up a bottle according to your baby’s age or weight.
 Even in the blur of the night feed, it is important to count these out as using too much or too little could make your baby unwell.
 Level each scoop out but don’t worry about pressing the powder down – you want a loose, level scoop ideally.
 For speed and accuracy in the middle of the night or to avoid taking your formula with you when you leave the house, use a milk powder dispenser.

-Screw a lid or nipple on to the bottle tightly, unleash your inner bartender and shake that formula cocktail well until all powder has dissolved completely.
+Screw a lid or nipple on to the bottle tightly, unleash your inner bartender and gently shake or swirl the formula cocktail well until all powder has dissolved completely.

 THE PERFECT SERVE